sabeerbikba/dev.tools/task.md

 # Dev.tools TODO:s

 ## Tasks for allready exist component
+seo
+- [ ] Create home page
+- [ ] create all pages responsive /live-html first priority

-- [ ] remove `useOpenLink` hook and instead use `OpenLinkBtn` component
+- [ ] remove `useOpenLink` hook and instead use `OpenLinkBtn` component, or create seprate component for this task
-- [ ] in `CopyBtn` component have prop copyBtnDisabled instead rename to btnDisabled
 - [ ] need to use component `ToolBox` and `ToolBoxLayout` where it can be usable
-- [ ] need to use component `PasteBtn` where it can be usable
 - [ ] need to use component `BasicBtn` where it can be usable for simplicity
 - [ ] error in `LiveReact` component : development
 - [ ] error in `GrapejSEditor` component: both
 - [ ] error in `ColorConverter` component: development
 - [ ] remove `store` lib instead use locaStorageState hook if it is good option,
 - [ ] clear all console
-- [ ] need to add image for you.com in  SearchEngines Component
+- [ ] need to add tip in stringConvertor component that this task can do with vs code using select text want to convert and ctrl+shift+p and search whatever case want to convert for example see this video
 - [ ] need to rename link and Component name and link name in to SearchEngines Component
 - [ ] need to add og:image with website name and tools availble
-- [ ] make website available offline not PWA
 - [ ] Need to create eco-system inside website
      - like when I copy something I can paste with button any inputs
-- [ ] Remove tracking of vercel:: reason - it's open-source
-- [ ] Convert url link to kebeb-case for seo reasons
 - [ ] if website opened in mobile show error in Banner that no good experice
      - and use normal inputs instead of monaco editor
-- [ ] all button need to looks like same
+- [ ] all button need to looks like same for better experience
 - [ ] need to add og:image with website name and tools availble
 - [ ] some time monaco editor did't load because of server give fallback editor after specific time editor did't load
 - [ ] Need to use keyboard function keys like `F1`, `F9`